scalar-labs/scalardl/docs/getting-started.md

 <img src="https://github.com/scalar-labs/scalardl/raw/master/docs/images/scalardl.png" width="480" />
 </p>

-Scalar DL (Ledger and Auditor) abstracts data as a set of assets, where each asset is composed of a history of a record identified by a key called `asset_id` and a historical version number called `age`.
+Scalar DL (Ledger and Auditor) abstracts data as a set of assets, where each asset is composed of the history of a record identified by a key called `asset_id` and a historical version number called `age`.
 In this document, you will create a very simple application to manage an asset's status using Scalar DL Client SDK.

 ## Download the Client SDK